fbpx

 Don't sweat it.
 Your lender is obligated to promptly return all overpayments.
 We share this guidance in hopes that you avoid any.
 But, if that happens, the lender will return all excess funds within 30 days of the loan repayment.
 You are covered even if they collect one last payment.

-Schedule a call with us today to learn more about closing real estate transactions.
+Schedule a call with John, our lead attorney, or me (Mike) to learn more about closing your real estate transaction with confidence.

 ×